 A spend of £1000 would cost €2.65 more with the bunq Mastercard than Revolut.
 (On weekdays)

 But – If you did all your spending on Revolut on a Saturday and Sunday , based on our small survey, it could cost you on average 0.224% more with Revolut than using a bunq Mastercard. (€2.24 on a £1000 spend).

-Both bunq and Revolut are useful for spending in foreign currencies and avoiding the transaction / conversion fees charged by the “mainstream” Irish banks.
+Both bunq and Revolut are useful for spending in foreign currencies and avoiding the conversion fees charged by the “mainstream” Irish banks.

 If you need to receive payments in Non Euro currencies – then Revolut is better than bunq .
-But if it’s just for spending in non Euro currencies – then there isn’t much to choose between them.
+But if you just want to pay in Euros and be able to spend in non Euro currencies – then there isn’t much to choose between them.

-The very highy daily spending limit on bunq and the fact that it is backed by the Dutch banking guarantee might give bunq the advantage for bigger spenders.
+The much higher daily spending limit on bunq and the fact that it is backed by the Dutch banking guarantee might give bunq advantages over Revolut for bigger spenders.